 History

-Through 1992-1999 the Institute was considerably redesigned.
+From 1992-1999 the Institute was considerably redesigned.

 It launched a new programme of International Information at the respective Chair of the same name.
 The architect and head of the International Information Chair was Professor V.Hondyul.